-We are currently negotiating a new \$300 million revolving credit facility with a syndicate of banks to take effect after this offering and to replace our existing revolving credit facility and term credit agreement.
-We expect to have restrictive covenants similar to those in our existing revolving credit facility, plus two additional financial covenants.
+We have entered into a new \$300 million revolving credit facility with a syndicate of banks led by Chase Bank of Texas, National Association, as administrative agent, Wachovia Bank, N.A., as syndication agent, and The Bank of Nova Scotia, as documentation agent, to take effect upon completion of this offering.
+It is a requirement that we receive not less than \$140 million in net proceeds from this offering before the new revolving credit facility will go into effect and we can make borrowings under this facility.
+This new facility is designed to replace our existing revolving credit facility and term credit agreement.
+However, in the event that we do not receive at least \$140 million in net proceeds from this offering, we will maintain our existing credit facility.
+The new credit facility has restrictive covenants and maintenance tests identical to those in our existing revolving credit facility and notes, plus two additional financial covenants.
 First, the ratio of total funded debt to earnings before interest, taxes, depreciation and amortization, hereinafter referred to as "EBITDA," cannot exceed 3.0 based upon a rolling four quarter basis.
-Second, the ratio of EBITDA less capital expenditures to interest expense should be greater than 3.0 based on a rolling four quarter basis.
-Borrowings under this new credit facility are expected to bear interest, at our option, at a rate equal to either (a) the greater of the administrative agent's prime rate or the federal funds rate plus 0.5% or (b) the London Interbank Offered Rate plus a margin equal to 0.5% to 1.125%, depending upon our ratio of total funded debt to EBITDA.
-We expect to pay a commitment fee equal to 0.15% to 0.30% of the unused commitment, depending upon the ratio of total funded debt to EBITDA.
-In addition, we expect this new credit facility to have a term of five vears.
+Second, the ratio of EBITDA less capital expenditures to interest expense should be greater than 3.0 based on a rolling four guarter basis.
+Pursuant to the terms of the notes, we will be required to add these additional financial covenants to the notes.
+Borrowings under this new credit facility will bear interest, at our option, at a rate equal to either (a) the greater of the administrative agent's prime rate or the federal funds rate plus 0.5% or (b) the London Interbank Offered Rate plus a margin equal to 0.5% to 1.125%, depending upon our ratio of total funded debt to EBITDA.
+We will pay a commitment fee equal to 0.15% to 0.30% of the unused commitment, depending upon the ratio of total funded debt to EBITDA.
+This new credit facility will have a term of five vears.